-- 2 The CORE Payment & Remittance Operating Rule Set addresses a range of operating rule requirements - 3 for both the HIPAA-adopted ASC X12 005010X221A1 Health Care Claim Payment/Advice (835) - 4 Technical Report Type 3 Implementation Guide and associated errata (hereafter X12 v5010 835) - 5 transaction, also known as the Electronic Remittance Advice (ERA), and the Electronic Funds Transfer - 6 (EFT) by addressing operating rules related to the Nacha ACH (Automated Clearing House) CCD - 7 (Corporate Credit or Debit Entry) plus Addenda Record (hereafter CCD+) and the X12 835 TR3 TRN - 8 Segment (hereafter the CCD+ and X12 835 TR3 TRN Segment together are the Healthcare EFT 9 - Standards).1
+- 2 The CORE Payment & Remittance Operating Rule Set addresses a range of operating rule requirements - 3 for both the HIPAA-adopted ASC X12 005010X221A1 Health Care Claim Payment/Advice (835) - 4 Technical Report Type 3 Implementation Guide and associated errata (hereafter X12 v510 835) - 5 transaction, also known as the Electronic Remittance Advice (ERA), and the Electronic Funds Transfer - 6 (EFT) by addressing operating rules related to the Nacha ACH (Automated Clearing House) CCD - 7 (Corporate Credit or Deposit Entry) plus Addenda Record (hereafter CCD+) and the X12 835 TR3 TRN - 8 Segment (hereafter the CCD+ and X12 835 TR3 TRN Segment together are the Healthcare EFT - 9 Standards1).

-- 10 Along with the ERA, the EFT or electronic payment made to the provider from the health plan furthers the - 11 automated processing of healthcare payments; paper checks and their manual processing are eliminated. - 12 This rule builds upon the other CORE Payment & Remittance Operating Rules by addressing a key - barrier to the use of EFT by providers a cumbersome and, in many cases, incomplete EFT enrollment 13 - data set that doesn't speak to the electronic needs of the system and further enables the automated 14 processing of healthcare payments.
-15 - 16 Currently, healthcare providers or their agents2 face significant challenges when enrolling to receive EFT payments from a health plan including: 17 - A wide variety in data elements requested for enrollment - Variety in the enrollment processes and approvals to receive the EFT - Absence of critical elements that would address essential questions regarding provider • preferences on payment options - 22 Conversely, health plans are also challenged by the effort and resources required to enroll providers and 23 maintain changes in provider information over time.
-As a result, some plans may prioritize converting high volume claim submitters to EFT over converting lower volume submitters, even though the low volume 24 submitters may account for most providers submitting claims.
-25 - 26 Consistent and uniform operating rules enabling providers to guickly and efficiently enroll for EFT will help 27 to mitigate: - 28 Complex and varied enrollment processes - Variation in data elements requested for enrollment • - Lack of electronic access to enrollments • - 31 • Missing requests for critical elements that help address provider preference and system-wide 32 automation - 33 And provide for: - 34 Less staff time spent on phone calls and websites • - Increased ability to conduct targeted follow-up with health plans • - Broader adoption of EFT by providers - An ability to ensure the enrollment process is coordinated with the next steps in payment process
+- Along with the ERA, the EFT or electronic payment made to the provider from the health plan furthers the - 11 automated processing of healthcare payments; paper checks and their manual processing are eliminated. - 12 In addition to the aforementioned rules, the CORE Payment & Remittance Operating Rule Set includes a - 13 CORE Payment & Remittance EFT Enrollment Data Rule which builds upon the other CORE EFT-and - 14 ERA-related rules by addressing a key barrier to the use of EFT by providers a cumbersome, and in - many cases, incomplete EFT enrollment data set that doesn't speak to the electronic needs of the system - 16 and further enables the automated processing of healthcare payments.
+This rule addresses similar - 17 challenges related to provider ERA enrollment. - Currently, healthcare providers or their agents2 face significant challenges when enrolling to receive - 19 ERAs from a health plan including: - A wide variety in data elements requested for enrollment - Variety in the enrollment processes and approvals to receive the ERA - Absence of critical elements that would address essential questions regarding provider preferences on payment options

+Conversely, health plans are also challenged by the effort and resources required to enroll providers and maintain changes in provider information over time.
+As a result, some plans may prioritize converting high volume claim submitters to ERA over converting lower volume submitters, even though the low volume submitters may account for most providers submitting claims.

+- Consistent and uniform operating rules enabling providers to enroll for ERA quickly and efficiently helps to mitigate: - Complex and varied enrollment processes - Variation in data elements requested for enrollment - Lack of electronic access to enrollments - Missing requests for critical elements that help address system-wide automation - 34 And provide for: - Less staff time spent on phone calls and websites - Increased ability to conduct targeted follow-up with health plans - Broader adoption of ERA by providers - An ability to ensure the enrollment process is coordinated with the next steps in payment process